NeilCrosby/Turtle/README.markdown

 This is my attempt at that.

+An installed version of the code can be found at http://projects.thecodetrain.co.uk/turtle/

 ## Syntax

 Any commands may be written either in upper or lowercase.
 Any text in brackets is a shortened form of the command and may be used instead of the long form.